fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

  * Boolean flag, signifying whether this directive is allowed to match partly.
  * If any exact match can be made (even if it contains a partialMatches flag), this beats a partial match.
 Else the best partial match (ie. deepest matching) will be selected.
 Else the value from `noMatch` will be used.
  * If the two best partial matches are equally good, the first one listed will be returned.

+**Priority of keys at parsing**:

+Some of the keys used in the ValueMapper conflict, in that they reference the same part of the transformation mechanisms.
+Below is a summary of which term takes priority when the valueMapper parses the keys:

+* `inputPath` before `defaultInputPath`  - If an `inputPath` is provided, that value will be used, else `defaultInputPath` will be used.
+* `outputPath` before `defaultOutputValue`  - The `outputPath` will be used used if provded, else `defaultOutputPath` will.
+* `outputUndefinedValue` over `outputValue` over `defaultOutputValue` - If `outputUndefinedValue` is provided, it will always be used.
+If it is not provided, but `outputValue` is, this will be used.
+Finally, if neither are provided, `defaultOutputValue` is used.

 **Shorthand syntax**: